bibor/signal-tools-container/README.md

 	* vim
 	* scipy

-The container is based on Ubuntu 16.04
+This container is based on the phusion Ubuntu 16.04 base image.

 ## Getting started

 ### Building the Container
 To create the Docker container execute the `./generate.sh` script. it will build a Container named "signal tools".
+In the build process all files from the `configs` directory will be stored in  `/home/signals` in the container.
+This will be handy, if you want to use your own config files.

 ### Running the Container
 To execute the Container run